dortania/OpenCore-Post-Install/misc/rtc.md

 * `(x + y) / 2`

-Now lets try to use this with step 1 from earlier:
+Now let's try to use this with step 1 from earlier:

 * 0x00-0xFF -> 0-255 -> `(0 + 255) / 2` = 127.5